• #

 Our History

-Bunkabin has been around for some years, starting from humble beginnings and growing to become an award-winning, leading supplier of temporary accommodation.
+Bunkabin has been around for over 45 years, starting from humble beginnings and growing to become an award-winning, leading supplier of temporary accommodation.
 Getting here hasn’t been easy, but we’re not afraid of a bit of graft, especially if it means being able to provide products that make clients come back for more.

 1979 - First Cabin Built...on Frank’s Drive

-Legend has it that in the spring evenings of 1979, following a full day’s hard graft, Frank Rothwell built his first cabin on the driveway of his family home.
+Legend has it that in the spring evenings of 1979, following a full day’s hard work, Frank Rothwell built his first cabin on the driveway of his family home.
 He sold it after a single advert was placed in the classifieds of the Oldham Evening Chronicle.
 Following this success, he built another one, which also sold after just one night in the classifieds.

 Unsurprisingly, the neighbours complained to the council because of the over-enthusiastic hammering, but now Frank had the desire to make a success of manufacturing cabins.
 He called the business ‘Frank Rothwell Plant Hire’ and rented a garage near Fielding Mill on Radclyffe Street in Middleton, Manchester.